What I Learned From a 6 Month Social Media Detox.

 4.)
 Life got really slow and simple.

 Image description: There is a collage of three photos over a grey background.
-In the photos you can see Tiffany (a white woman with brown hair wearing glasses and wearing a blue and white dress), a picture of Tiffany’s boot clad feet near a stream and a picture of a leaf in top of a tree stump.
+In the photos you can see Tiffany (a white woman with brown hair wearing glasses and wearing a blue and white dress), a picture of Tiffany’s boot clad feet near a stream and a picture of a leaf on top of a tree stump.
 At the bottom of the graphic is the title written in red “Living a life off of social media.”

 For me a huge problem with social media is that it feels really fast, loud and social.
 At my heart I’m a highly sensitive and introverted autistic country girl who really just wants to write, chat with people one on one (groups are disabling for me), stare at the forests surrounding my house and read.
 While there are many advantages to social media, it was really important for me to acknowledge that social media does not support me in living my best life.